umarmahtab/Cricket-Auction-Simulator/README.md

 ## 🏆 Credits

-Created with ❤️ by [Your Name](https://github.com/umarmahtab) — inspired by the passion and thrill of cricket.
+Created with ❤️ by [Umar Mahtab](https://github.com/umarmahtab) — inspired by the passion and thrill of cricket.

 ---